 Convective heat losses are a little harder to deal with, other than heating the air in the tunnel you are pretty much stuck with them.
 On average in our systems we experience about a 2C variation in water temperatures from morning to evening.
 Radiation shielding reduces this to about 1C.

 Each site is specific.
 You will find that your tunnel has its own thermal profile characteristics that you can adjust and improve over time.
-Our model allows for a 300 day per annum grow out period so that gives you 65 days to play with in terms of allowing for colder spells.
+It is a good idea though to allow for a 300 day per annum grow out period to that give you 65 days to play with in terms of allowing for colder spells.
 You can also start to do the math on the costs of heating over winter vs the returns on capital so deployed.
+It is also worth noting that ongoing innovation in technology is happening all the time in terms of stabilising temperatures, with novel ideas such as geo thermal starting to make interesting noises in bigger installations.